mmatschiner/tutorials/analysis_of_introgression_with_snp_data/README.md

 ```
 There is one difference in the `_BBAA.txt` ile.
 Because of incomplete lineage sorting being a stochastic (random) process, we see that  `S08` and  `S10` share more derived alleles than `S09` and  `S10`, which are sister species in the input tree.
 If you look again at the input tree, you will see that  the branching order between `S08`,  `S09` and  `S10` is very rapid, it is almost a polytomy.

-A similar exercise with the `_Dmin.txt`, which minimises the Dstatistic, reveals nine differences.
+A comparison of the `_tree.txt` file against the `_Dmin.txt`, which minimises the Dstatistic, reveals nine differences.
 However, the correct trio arrangements in all these cases are very clear.

 ```bash
 diff species_sets_no_geneflow_Dmin.txt species_sets_no_geneflow_no_geneflow_tree.txt